froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   | Global Header | 02-organisms-00-global-header       |
 ```

-We provide a name and the Pattern Lab ID for each component we want to test.
+We provide a friendly name and the Pattern Lab ID for each component we want to test.

-Next, we need to modify our check command block again:
+Next, we need to modify our check command block to use the new table:

 ```
 @@ parameterized using components